 Thankfully, lots of acne can be managed by maintaining a dedicated skincare routine.
 Keep reading to learn about which products to incorporate into your routine to help keep your skin looking clear.

 Keep Skin Clean With a Gentle Body Wash

 Whether you have chest acne or forehead pimples, clearer skin often starts with keeping your pores clean of trapped oil and skin cells, as studies indicate these are the main causes of breakouts.
 The first step in your daily body care routine should be to wash thoroughly with a gentle cleanser specifically formulated for the skin on your body, like Bath and Shower Liquid Body Cleanser, which is suitable for all skin types.
 The foaming wash gently yet effectively cleans the skin and helps to maintain moisture, leaving skin feeling clean and comfortable.

 When you hop in the shower, after washing and conditioning your hair, apply a generous amount of the body wash to your skin with clean hands or a loofah.
 Cleanse your entire body, making sure to focus on breakout-prone areas like the back and chest, and rinse thoroughly.

-Don’t Pick at Your Breakouts
+Don’t Pick at Your Body Acne

 Try to avoid squeezing, picking at, or popping the pimples on your body—or in any spot, for that matter—as that can make the breakout worse and could lead to acne scars.
-In general, you should avoid touching acne as much as possible, as oils and bacteria from your fingers can penetrate the already-damaged skin around the breakout and make it worse.I If touching the pimple is unavoidable, make sure to wash your hands with soap before and after to avoid transferring bacteria to other parts of your body.
+In general, you should avoid touching acne as much as possible, as oils and bacteria from your fingers can penetrate the already-damaged skin around the breakout and make it worse.
+If touching the pimple is unavoidable, make sure to wash your hands with soap before and after to avoid transferring bacteria to other parts of your body.

-Tip #6: Consult a Dermatologist for Professional Advice
+Consult a Dermatologist

 Ultimately, there are no absolutes when it comes to skincare.
-If you’re suffering from recurrent body breakouts and topical acne treatments aren’t helping as much as you’d like them to, consult a dermatologist for professional help.
+If you’re suffering from recurrent body breakouts and topical acne treatments aren’t helping as much as you’d like them to, consult a board-certified dermatologist for professional help.
 A dermatologist will help you figure out why you’re getting acne and may give you prescription-strength medication to help manage your breakouts.